-inportance of the view - private views 2.7.3 Visual change rating Criteria The view change is a qualitative assessment which includes consideration of: High Uninterrupted views of highly important or iconic elements from standing positions across from front or rear boundaries. the quantitative extent to which the view will be obstructed or have new elements inserted into it by the proposed development; Moderate-High Primary views of important elements from locations which may have an expectation of retention such as across front boundaries. whether any existing view remains to be appreciated (and whether this is possible) or whether the proposal will make the existing view more or less desirable, or locations more or less attractive to the public; any significance attached to the existing view by a Moderate Views of some important elements which may have some lower expectation of retention, such as those across side boundaries, seated views or partial views, views from bedrooms and service areas. specific organisation; any change to whether the view is static or dynamic; A description of the visual impact rating for each view has been provided, with a final categorised assessment of the extent of visual impact provided Low-Moderate Views with selected important elements, partially obstructed views or views with some important elements where there is low expectation of retention. under the following categories: Low Views with few important elements, highly obstructed views or views where there can be little expectation of retention.
+Criteria High Uninterrupted views of highly important or iconic elements from standing positions across from front or rear boundaries.
+Moderate-High Primary views of important elements from locations which may have an expectation of retention such as across front boundaries.
+Moderate Views of some important elements which may have some lower expectation of retention, such as those across side boundaries, seated views or partial views, views from bedrooms and service areas.
+Low-Moderate Views with selected important elements, partially obstructed views or views with some important elements where there is low expectation of retention.
+Low Views with few important elements, highly obstructed views or views where there can be little expectation of retention.